- Cancer Information

 - checking existing insurance policies for entitlements, including any benefits payable through your superannuation

-- claiming early entitlements from your superannuation fund
+- claiming early entitlements from your superannuation fund (make sure to get financial advice about how this will affect your retirement)

 - talking to Centrelink about government benefits

-- selling your business.
+- selling or scaling back your business.